By Christopher Elliott

 Christopher Elliott is the author of "Scammed: How to Save Your Money and Find Better Service in a World of Schemes, Swindles, and Shady Deals" (Wiley).
 He's also the ombudsman for National Geographic Traveler magazine and the co-founder of the Consumer Travel Alliance, a nonprofit organization that advocates for travelers.
 Read more tips on his blog, elliott.org or e-mail him at email@example.com.
 Christopher Elliott receives a great deal of reader mail, and though he answers them as quickly as possible, your story may not be published for several months because of a backlog of cases.)

 View the original "That's Ridiculous!
-New Tipping Traps To Watch For" story at www.frommers.com
+When a Confirmation Isn't Really a Confirmation" story at www.frommers.com